Why Use Digital Signage For Retail – 14 Reasons

 6. Tailor messages by time/location

 Different types of customer have different needs.
 Digital signage is dynamic so different messages can be scheduled for different times of day, or in different areas to target different types of customer.
 Seasonal campaigns can quickly, easily and cost-effectively be implemented.

 Some retailers will have different needs for different outlets, for example with fewer product lines or different pricing than other stores.
-A good content management system (CMS), such as SaturnVision, will enable you to put stores into groups and allocate content and/or pricing information accordingly.
+A good CMS (e.g. SaturnVision,) will enable you to put different sites/stores into groups and allocate content and/or pricing information accordingly.